Tuesday, July 4, 2023

 Never Ever Whites are white men who will never want to date a Black person no matter what.
 Hufflepuffs are white people who are very much open to dating men of different races.
 The problem is white people don't want to believe that they have deep seated unconscious biases that rob them of miracles.
 That's a very difficult conversation for them to have, particularly if they aren't open to reading a book.

 I'm not saying Connor is an active white supremacist.
-I'm not saying Connor is intentionally racist.
+I'm NOT even saying Connor is being intentionally racist.
 But there's a lesson here for both white and Black people.

 Your dating history states equivocally whether a Black man is safe around you.
 If I'm not safe, can you honestly be mad at me for trying to protect my mental health and my heart?